-Vaccibody's cutting-edge technologies may help us develop vaccines that target cancer
+Vaccibody's cutting-edge technologies may help us develop vaccines that target cancer.

 But bringing new treatment approaches like individualized cancer vaccines to patients takes time and requires collaboration with equally passionate partners.
-In 2020, Vaccibody and Genentech established a partnership to develop individualized neoantigen cancer vaccines against different types of solid tumors.
+In 2020, Nykode and Genentech established a partnership to develop individualized neoantigen cancer vaccines against different types of solid tumors.
 From the start, this collaboration has been a success.

 “Genentech is a scientific pioneer within the neoantigen cancer vaccine space.
 I’ve been really impressed with the collaborative spirit,” Engsig says.
 “Fortunately, there’s been a fantastic cultural fit between our teams.”

 Don O’Sullivan, head of Roche Pharma Partnering for Oncology, agrees that together, the scientists can accelerate our understanding of the science behind cancer immunotherapy.
-“This collaboration with Vaccibody maximizes our chances of treating cancer patients with neoantigen vaccines,” he says.
+“This collaboration with Nykode maximizes our chances of treating cancer patients with neoantigen vaccines,” he says.
 “It has the potential to transform the treatment landscape for many types of cancers.”